 Try to stop food waste by incorporating perishable goods already at home to inspire your food selections.
 Another helpful tip is including in-season fruits and vegetables because they should be both better quality and less expensive.
 And don’t forget to consult your calendar (to make sure you'll be home or don't have other dinner plans) so that you’re planning to cook the right number of meals and portions.

 Once you’ve got a plan, create a grocery list to support the menus; that way, the food you buy is already designated for a specific meal.
 This helps eliminate impulse purchases, too.

 We’ve all heard the cautionary tales about shopping on an empty stomach or meandering through the store without an idea of what to cook.
 Once you're at the store, stick to what's on the list you created.

-It’s OK to allow some room for flexibility: If green peppers are out, find an alternative that works.
+It’s OK to allow some room for flexibility: If green peppers are out of stock, find an alternative that works.
 If you had apples on your list, but you're just as happy with pears and they're on sale, buy the pears.
 However, if there's a big sale on a bulk item you rarely use and it isn't on your list, pass it by.
 It's likely you'll end up wasting more than you would save by deviating from your list.